The de Rham-Fargues-Fontaine cohomology: Adic etale motives

 \begin{proof} The proofs of \cite[Proposition 2.1.21, Theorem 2.3.4 and Proposition 2.4.22]{agv} can be easily adapted to the perfectoid context. \end{proof}

 \begin{rmk} It is clear that $\PerfDA^{(\eff)}(P)\cong\PerfDA^{(\eff)}(P^\flat)$ for any perfectoid space $P$, functorially in $P$ by \cite{scholze}. \end{rmk}

 \begin{thm} Let $S$ be an object of $\Perf_{/\F_p}$.
 The functor induced by relative perfection $\Perf\colon\RigSm/S\to\PerfSm/S$ gives an equivalence More generally, the relative perfection induces an equivalence of presheaves $\RigDA^{(\eff)*}\cong\PerfDA^{(\eff)*}$ on $\Perf_{/\F_p}$ with values in $\Prlm$. \end{thm} \begin{proof} The natural transformation of functors can be defined just as in \cite{robalo}.
-By \'etale descent, it suffices to prove that $\Perf^*$ is an equivalence whenever $S$ is affinoid perfectoid.
-We remark that the case $S=\Spa(K,K^\circ)$ has been already proved in \cite{vezz-fw} and the same proof works for any affinoid base (use \Cref{cor:stab} to avoid the $\Frob$-localization of loc. cit.). \end{proof} \begin{cor} Let $f\colon S'\to S$ be a map of admissible diamonds that, pro-\'etale locally on $S$, lies in $\PerfSm/S$.
+By \'etale {hyper}descent, it suffices to prove that $\Perf^*$ is an equivalence whenever $S$ is affinoid perfectoid.
+We remark that the case $S=\Spa(K,K^\circ)$ has been already proved in \cite{vezz-fw} and the same proof works for any affinoid base, {see \cite{vezz-bang}. } \end{proof} \begin{cor} Let $f\colon S'\to S$ be a map of {{ admissible}} diamonds that, pro-\'etale locally on $S$, lies in $\PerfSm/S$.
 Then the functor $f^*\colon\RigDA^{(\eff)}(S)\to\RigDA^{(\eff)}(S')$ has a left adjoint given by

 with $f_\sharp$ defined as the functor induced by \end{cor} \begin{proof} If $S$ is itself a perfectoid space, the proof is straightforward and similar to \Cref{thm:basicprop}\eqref{eq:sm}.
 We remark that in this case, by construction, whenever one has a cartesian diagram of perfectoid spaces